w3c/dpv/README.md

 links: [Community Group](https://www.w3.org/community/dpvcg/) | [GitHub wiki](https://github.com/w3c/dpv/wiki/)

-The mission of the W3C Data Privacy Vocabularies and Controls CG (DPVCG) is to develop a taxonomy of privacy and data protection related terms, which include in particular terms from the new European General Data Protection Regulation (GDPR), such as a taxonomy of personal data as well as a classification of purposes (i.e., purposes for data collection), and events of disclosures, consent, and processing such personal data.
+The mission of the W3C Data Privacy Vocabularies and Controls CG (DPVCG) is to develop a taxonomy of privacy and data protection related terms, which include in particular terms from the European General Data Protection Regulation (GDPR), such as a taxonomy of personal data as well as a classification of purposes (i.e., purposes for data collection), and events of disclosures, consent, and processing such personal data.

 License: All work produced by DPVCG and provided through this repo or elsewhere is provided by contributors under the [W3C Document License](https://www.w3.org/copyright/software-license-2023/) unless otherwise noted.
 A copy of the license is provided in the [LICENSE.md](./LICENSE.md) file.